-A Griever's Guide to Pesach
+A Griever's Guide to Yom Tov

 Grief is an uninvited guest

-You can be doing “fine” and even make it through the Seder and then a song goes on during Chol Hamoed or a piece of matzah gets stuck in your tooth and you fall apart.
+You can be doing “fine” and even make it through the seudos and then a song goes on during Chol Hamoed or a piece of matzah gets stuck in your tooth and you fall apart.

 Expect this.
 It sounds silly but expecting this to happen makes it a whole lot less scary and unmanageable.